tlarnold10/rustPresentation/presentation/rust/slides.md

 # Why not rust?

-- Some difficult concepts to learn
+- Several difficult concepts to learn
-    - Memory management
+    - Memory management, string, multi-threading
 - Lower developer velocity (takes longer to actually build and ship things)
-- Not for UI related application development (native and web)
-- Very few job openings as many organizations are interested in the language, but have not yet found a place for it.
+- Very few job openings as many organizations are interested in the language but have not yet found a place for it.
 - While it is very fast, that is not really needed for a majority of application development.
 Especially when you look at the lower developer velocity trade-off

 ---